phylowheeler/CLOAK/README.md

 - -mincol <integer>   : Minimum number of non-gap characters required per column for that column to be retained in the output.
                         Default value of 2 if not specified
 - -output <filename>  : Name of the file where the filtered MSA will be written.
+By default this will be {input_file_name}.cloak.fa

 ## Directories in this Repository